 What to serve mango habanero salsa with

-- Fish: Serve on top of salmon or shrimp
+- Fish: Serve on top of salmon or shrimp.

 FAQ

-Habanero peppers are very hot, they range from 100,000-350,000 SHU, making them about 10x hotter than a jalapeño.
+Habanero peppers are very hot, their heat level ranges from 100,000-350,000 on the Scoville scale (the Scoville scale measures heat in a range of peppers), making them about 10x hotter than jalapeño peppers.
 More on this here.

 Yup!
 You can make this recipe up to 1 week before you want to use it, just store in the fridge.

 I wouldn't recommend it, the salsa will lose a bit of its flavor and become watery.
+But if that's not a concern, then yes go for it.

 📖 Recipe